 2.6.4 Each committee will comprise seven members of the council.
+The committee with responsibility for education will have additional educational appointees in accordance with the scrutiny rules.
 The Scrutiny Management Board members include the other four Scrutiny Committee Chairpersons, an elected chair and vice chair person and other elected members as required to make the committee politically balanced.

-2.6.5 Role
+2.6.5 Role - to add: